Muhd-Mairaj/flask-react-project/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).<br>

 #### Progressive Web App in Mind
 This Web App was made with the concept of Progressive Web Apps in mind.
-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
+It is thus implemented as a mobile first This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)